ipfs-inactive/research/OPEN_PROBLEMS/MUTABLE_DATA.md

 ### What defines a complete solution?
 > What hard constraints should it obey?
 Are there additional soft constraints that a solution would ideally obey?

+We are led to believe that a complete solution for the Mutable Data Open Problem is not only one, but a set of solutions that are capable of adjusting for the type of use case.

-A complete solution should repetably demonstrate that it can sustain the load under multiple network conditions for use cases that in the following categories:
+Rach of the solutions proposed should present and repetably demonstrate how it handles the most typical use cases and how they handle different loads under multiple network.
+And overview of these typical use cases are:

 - writers (i.e. publishers) to readers (i.e. consumers)
   - 1 to many - Blog